The0perator/godot-docs/tutorials/step_by_step/scripting_continued.rst

         pass

     func _exit_tree():
-        # When the node exists the _Scene Tree_, this function is called.
+        # When the node exits the _Scene Tree_, this function is called.
         # Children nodes have all exited the _Scene Tree_  at this point
         # and all became inactive.
         pass